-For the gravimetric thrombolysis test, the empty micro-centrifuge tube was weighed and each w(16)t recorded.
-Blood was taken from healthy volunteers as much as $500 \,\mu$ l, put in a micro centrifugation tube and incubated at $37 \,^{\circ}$ C for $45 \,^{\circ}$ min.
-After clotting, serum was so en so as not to interfere with the blood clot.
+For the gravimetric thrombolysis test, the empty micro-centrifuge tube was weighed and each weight recorded.
+Blood was taken from healthy volunteers as much as $500 \,\mu$ l, put in a micro centrifugation tube 17d incubated at 37 ° C for 45 min.
+After clotting, serum was taken so as not to interfere with the blood clot.
 Weight of the clot was determined as follows: weight of clot = weight of tube with clot - weight of empty tube [26].

-Crude extract enzymes from the tentacle, ventral and posterior muscle tissue H. scabra tissue were pipetted by 100 μl, each was put into a micro-centrifuge tube containing the blood clot (each was doi:10.1088/1755-1315/755/1/012016
+Crude extract enzymes from the tentacle, ventral and posterior muscle tissue H. scabra tissue were pipetted by 100 μl, each was put into a micro-centrifuge tube containing the blood clot (each was doi:10.1088/1755-1315/755/1/012016 labeled).
+In addition, aquadest was used as a negative control and streptokinase as a positive control.
+All tubes were then incubated at 37 °C for 90 min and clots lysis was observed [26-27].
+Percentage of Clot lysis percentage was calculated based on weight difference of micro-centrifuge tubes obtained before and after clot lysis [26].